DHW is a signatory to Australian Architects Declare Climate & Biodiversity Emergency (https://au.architectsdeclare.com/)

 We can provide:

-thermal comfort ratings
+thermal comfort reports

 With NatHERS assessments, we specialise in large and complex homes.
 We also have extensive experience in modelling unusual constructions.
 More importantly, we can assist clients who want to make their homes as thermally comfortable as possible and to go beyond basic regulatory requirements.